-(Add) 37.3.6.1 Where access to exits is limited to corridors, such corridors shall be separated from use areas by fire barriers having a fire resistance rating of not less than 1 hour in accordance with Section 8.3, except under any of the following conditions:

-- (1) Where exits are available from an open floor area. - (2) Within a space occupied by a single tenant. - (3) When the building is protected throughout by an approved supervised automatic sprinkler system installed in accordance with Section 9.7.1. - (4) Building construction for which a permit was issued prior to April 15, 1987. - (Add) 37.3.6.2 Openings in corridor partitions required to have a fire resistance rating shall be protected in accordance with Section 8.3. - (Amd) 37.4.5.3 The storage, arrangement, protection and quantities of hazardous commodities shall be in accordance with the Connecticut State Fire Prevention Code.
-(Del) 37.4.4.7.3.2 Delete section. - (Del) 37.4.4.12.1 Delete section. - (Del) 37.4.4.12.2 Delete section. - (Amd) 37.4.5.3 Storage, Arrangement, Protection, and Quantities of Hazardous Commodities.
-The storage, arrangement, protection, and quantities of hazardous commodities shall be in accordance with the applicable provisions of the following: - 1) The Connecticut State Fire Prevention Code as adopted pursuant to Connecticut General Statutes 29-291a - 2) NFPA 13 - 3) NFPA 30 - 4) NFPA 30B - 5) NFPA 400, Chapter 14 for organic peroxide formulations - 6) NFPA 400, Chapter 15 for oxidizer solids and liquids - 7) NFPA 400, various chapters, depending on characteristics of a particular pesticide

-(Add) 37.4.5.3.1 Retail sales of sparklers and fountains, 1.4G.
+- (Add) 37.3.6.1 Where access to exits is limited to corridors, such corridors shall be separated from use areas by fire barriers having a fire resistance rating of not less than 1 hour in accordance with Section 8.3, except under any of the following conditions: - (1) Where exits are available from an open floor area. - (2) Within a space occupied by a single tenant. - (3) When the building is protected throughout by an approved supervised automatic sprinkler system installed in accordance with Section 9.7.1. - (4) Building construction for which a permit was issued prior to April 15, 1987. - (Add) 37.3.6.2 Openings in corridor partitions required to have a fire resistance rating shall be protected in accordance with Section 8.3. - (Del) 37.4.4.7.3.2 Delete section. - (Del) 37.4.4.12.1 Delete section. - (Del) 37.4.4.12.2 Delete section. - (Amd) 37.4.5.3 Storage, Arrangement, Protection, and Quantities of Hazardous Commodities.
+The storage, arrangement, protection, and quantities of hazardous commodities shall be in accordance with the applicable provisions of the following: - (1) The Connecticut State Fire Prevention Code as adopted pursuant to section 29-291c of the Connecticut General Statutes. - (2) NFPA 13 - (3) NFPA 30 - (4) NFPA 30B - (5) NFPA 400, Chapter 14 for organic peroxide formulations - (6) NFPA 400, Chapter 15 for oxidizer solids and liquids - (7) NFPA 400, various chapters, depending on characteristics of a particular pesticide - (Add) 37.4.5.3.1 Retail Sales of Sparklers and Fountains, 1.4G.
 Mercantile occupancies in which the retail sale of sparklers and fountains, 1.4G, is conducted shall comply with the Connecticut State Fire Prevention Code and NFPA 1124 2006 edition, Code for the Manufacture, Transportation, Storage, and Retail Sales of Fireworks and Pyrotechnic Articles, as amended, and section 29-357 of the Connecticut General Statutes.